-Real-time Counting is counting and displaying live footfall and occupancy counts within 5 seconds of a person having passed through a count-zone.
+Counting and displaying live footfall and occupancy counts within 5 seconds of a person having passed through a count-zone.

 Remote Monitoring is a regularly performed service to ensure that people-counting devices are still connected to the network and are functioning as they should be.

-Resident Employees are employees who spend more than 60% of the time at an assigned workstation or at least 5 hours each day.
+Employees who spend more than 60% of the time at an assigned workstation or at least 5 hours each day.

 A Room Display is a digital touch screen that is mounted on the exterior wall or window of a conference room or related office space.

 Types of spaces optimized to support work and interaction.
-In a flexible workspace, the right mix is meant to foster an office landscape that’s easy-to-navigate for people and provide them with variety throughout their workday.
+In a flexible workspace, the right mix will foster an office landscape that’s easy-to-navigate for people and provide them with variety throughout their workday.

-Staff Planning is a continuous process of shaping a staff profile to reach for several people and business oriented goals.
+Staff Planning is a continuous process of shaping a staff profile to reach several people and business-oriented goals.

 A Stereoscopic Video Counter is a people-counter with two lenses.
-The addition of another lense creates 3-dimensional vision creating an image with both depth and shape.
-Stereoscopic video counters achieve more accurate people counting.
+The addition of another lense creates 3-dimensional vision creating an image with both depth and shape

-A Thermal Counter is a specific type of counter.
-Thermal counters are mounted on a ceiling.
-They count people by monitoring the difference between the background temperature and the temperature of count targets as they move through the count zone.
+A type of people counter that monitors the difference between the background temperature and the temperature of count targets as they move through the count zone.

 Traffic Density is the number of people who pass under a people counting device at any one time.

-Traffic Patterns outlines footfall rates at different points through buildings (entrances, floors, etc…).
-Patterns of interest includes averages, peaks and lows.
+Traffic Patterns outlines footfall rates at different points through buildings.

 Venue Occupancy is a metric measuring the number of people that can safely fit inside a venue.